-To better understand this table, compare the value in the Amount Detected column against the value in the MCL column for that substance.
+To understand the tables, compare the value in the Amount Detected column against the value in the MCL column for that substance.
 If the Amount Detected value is smaller than the MCL value, your water meets the health and safety standards set for the substance.
-Verify that there were no violations of state and/or federal standards in the Violation column.
+Confirm that there are no violations of state and/or federal standards in the Violation column.
 If there was a violation, you would see a detailed description of the violation in this report.
 An ND or less-than symbol (<) indicates that the substance was not detected, meaning the value is below the detectable limits of the testing method for the substance.
 The Range column displays the lowest and highest values detected for the substance.
 An NA in this column means that only a single sample was taken to test for the substance.
 The Typical Source column gives information on where the substance originated.